Contractors and Workers Rights

 Everyone on a zero hour contract has statutory employment rights, without exception.
 They’ll either have the status of a worker or an employee.
 Most will be classed as workers.

 Those who are classed as workers will be entitled to at least:

 Workers, as described above, must be paid through a PAYE scheme.
 They are not to be confused with self employed staff.
 The main difference between zero hour workers and self employed workers is the control you have over the person’s work.
 If you want to be able to rely on staff to carry out regular work for you then you should opt for an employee.

-People on zero hours contracts are entitled to paid just like regular staff.
+People on zero hour contracts are entitled to be paid just like regular staff.
 They must be treated as any other employee and are entitled to 5.6 weeks of paid holiday per year, which include bank holidays.
 This is calculated on a pro-rata basis, meaning the more hours worked, the more holiday entitlement the worker has accrued.

 To work out holiday pay one commonly used method is the 12.07 per cent calculation.
 This is arrived at using the calculation of 5.6 (weeks of paid leave) divided by 46.4 (remaining weeks in the year).
 Using this method holiday is accrued at a rate of 12.07% per hour worked.

 If a worker on a casual contract works ten hours in a week, then they would have accrued 1.2 hours holiday.
 (12.07% of 10).
 If the employee worked 30 hours, they would accrue 3.6 hours of holiday for that week.

 To calculate average hourly pay rate, only the hours worked and how much was paid for them should be counted.
 Take the average rate over the last 52 weeks.
 If no pay was paid in any week, count back another week so the rate is based on 52 weeks in which pay was paid.
 You can count back a maximum of 104 weeks to find these.

 If a worker has less than 52 weeks of pay, use the average pay rate for the full weeks they have worked.